 Andrew J. Silver graduated magna cum laude as a member of the Order of the Coif from Boston College Law School in 2012.
-While in law school, he was selected as an Articles Editor of the Boston College International & Comparative Law Review, for which he previously served as a Staff Writer.
+While in law school, he was an Articles Editor of the Boston College International & Comparative Law Review, for which he previously served as a Staff Writer.
 In 2007, Mr. Silver graduated from Tufts University with a B.A. in Economics and a concentration in Communication and Media Studies.

-Prior to joining Tycko & Zavareei LLP, Mr. Silver worked as a student-attorney at the Boston College Legal Assistance Bureau, practicing housing law, family law, and administrative law on behalf of indigent clients.
+Prior to joining Tycko & Zavareei, Mr. Silver worked as a student-attorney at the Boston College Legal Assistance Bureau, practicing housing law, family law, and administrative law on behalf of indigent clients.
 During law school, he spent summers at the Appeals Bureau of the Manhattan District Attorney’s Office and as a judicial intern for the Honorable Williams K. Sessions III at the United States District Court for the District of Vermont.

 Mr. Silver is a member of the Massachusetts and District of Columbia bars and is admitted to practice before the United States District Court for the District of Columbia.

 The purpose of this form is to provide basic information that our law firm will use to evaluate your potential qui tam case.
 We will treat all information you provide through this form as privileged and confidential.
 If you have any concerns about providing your information through this website, please feel free to call our Washington, D.C. office at (202) 973-0900 to provide your information by telephone, or send your information to our office at 1828 L Street, N.W., Suite 808, Washington, D.C.
 20036.

 Please note that, in general, we only handle cases in which a business or company has committed fraud on the government and the amount of the fraud is at least $1 million.Begin Your Confidential Case Evalutation